saltyrtc/saltyrtc.github.io/content/pages/getting_started.md

 saltyrtc-server -v7 -c serve -sc <tls-certificate> -sk <tls-private-key> <saltyrtc-permanent-key>
 ```

-The arguments `-v` and `-c` control the logging verbosity and style.
-Run `saltyrtc-server --help` and `saltyrtc-server serve --help` for details on arguments.
+The options `-v` and `-c` control the logging verbosity and style.
+Run `saltyrtc-server --help` and `saltyrtc-server serve --help` for details on options.

 # Client